Sheets

 | Total | 0 |

-Queries operate at the posting level, not the transaction level.
-This means each individual posting is evaluated separately.
+Queries operate at the posting level (or lot level), not the transaction level.
+This means each individual posting or lot is evaluated separately.

 For example, if you want to calculate the total amount spent on Utilities in August 2025, you can use the